yannmeinglaw/yannmeinglaw.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a [fixed-term assistant professor](https://cmse.msu.edu/directory/faculty/yann-meing-law/) in the Department of Computational Mathematics, Science and Engineering (CMSE) at Michigan State University.
+I am currently an [assistant professor-fixed-term](https://cmse.msu.edu/directory/faculty/yann-meing-law/) in the Department of Computational Mathematics, Science and Engineering (CMSE) at Michigan State University.
 I am also a member of the research group of [Prof. Daniel Appelö](https://sites.google.com/msu.edu/danielappelo/about).

 Before joining MSU, I was a postdoctoral researcher at McGill University in the research group of [Prof. Jean-Christophe Nave](https://www.math.mcgill.ca/jcnave/) in the Department of Mathematics and Statistics.